jxareas/Read-My-README/README.md

 ## 📷 Screenshots 📷

 Here you can add your projects's screenshots, reference the Design System used (Material / Cupertino / Custom) and the different UI Modes (Night / Dark).

+The screenshots from this section should be placed inside of [`readme-assets/images`](./readme-assets/images/)

 | Screen 1  | Screen 2 | Screen 3 |
 | ------------- | ------------- |  ------------- |